draios/onprem-install-docs/6.X/6.4.1/04-advanced_configuration.md

 ### Creating a cluster

-Please do not use eksctl 0.10.0 and 0.10.1 as those are known to be buggy see: kubernetes/kubernetes#73906 (comment)
+Please do not use eksctl 0.10.0 and 0.10.1 as those are known to be defective, as given in kubernetes/kubernetes#73906 (comment)

 ```bash
 eksctl create cluster \